Malcolm X at Sidi Gaber (short story)

 Omar laughed and pointed Malcolm in the direction of a statue in the center of the square.
 “You see that over there, that man on a horse?
 That’s Muhammad Ali, the founder of modern Egypt.
 That’s probably why, to distinguish him from Clay, and also from what is a very common name in this part of the world.”

-Malcolm took out his camera and took a snap of the square with the statue in the background.
+Malcolm took out his camera and snapped the square with the statue in the background.

 “You want to see how common?
 Muhammad!’
 Omar shouted.
 Five or so people within a 20-metre radius turned to look in his direction.
 “You, see?
 It’s a blessed name, but it needs a qualifier if you are to stand out in a Muslim country.”

 They walked into the Aly el-Hindy coffeehouse with its gracefully decaying late 19th-century architecture.
-Malcolm was entranced, staring up at the glass dome which seemed to rise all the way to the heavens.
+Malcolm was entranced, staring up at the glass dome, which seemed to rise to the heavens.
 “This was a hideout during the Second World War,” Omar said.
 “Intellectuals like to sit here, and President Nasser himself visits from time to time.”

 Malcolm sat down, unable to tear his eyes from the dome.